Ribs (recordings): In popular culture

 The short story "Bone Music" from the 2020 collection Good Citizens Need Not Fear by Maria Reva is about a lady who makes her living from the music "on bones".

+In the 2026 Apple TV series Star City, Episode 3 features an illicit "bones" recording obtained at a market and played for the "three, maybe four" times remaining on it by character Tanya Mironova.